 - Investment security – insurance, stored in secured vaults, guaranteed authenticity (eliminates fraud)

-- No guarantee wines will appreciate in value.
+- No guarantee wines will appreciate.

 - Higher fees (2.85%) relative to mutual funds, ETFs, and other traditional investments (lower than many alternative investments)